MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 1. Go to the **Segments** page.

 1. Select **New** > **Blank segment**.
+/// Build your own
+/// Pane on the right with attributes and segments
+/// no prompts for valid values, go check entities
+//any of: comma-seprataed
+//emnttity parth at rule level
+//rule is now group
+// three datatypes: string, number, datetime
+//floating reang vvs specific date
+//entity not in rule due to path, then create new rule
+//blue bar for seletted
+//projectted will show onyl valid attributes. same logic as before
+//undo redo

 1. In the **New segment** pane, choose a segment type: